Shruti-Agrawal28/customer_presonality_analysis/README.md

 If you would like to contribute to this machine learning model, please submit a pull request with your proposed changes.
 We welcome contributions from the community and are happy to review and merge changes that improve the model.

-## License

-This machine learning model is released under the MIT License.
-See the [LICENSE](LICENSE) file for more information.